jdannberg/WorldBuilder/doc/JOSS/1.0/paper.md

 # Statement of need

 The increase in available computational resources and new numerical methods and infrastructure, has started to enable the creation of numerical models which closer resemble or mimic actual location on the Earth in 3D with a much finer resolution.
 This also means that setting up these more detailed regional or global models, becomes exponentially more difficult, both in 2D, but especially in 3D.
 Furthermore, to properly investigate these models, often many smaller and bigger changes to the model need to be tested, which requires a way to change these models quickly and easily.
-Although successful attempts have been published, such model setups often have one or many of the following issues:
+Although successful studies have been published, such model setups often have one or many of the following issues:

 1. Code is not readable (even hard for their developers)
 2. Code/initial conditions is/are not modifiable (even hard for their developers)